-In addition to wedding party roles, it’s also important to note the positions of those that will be participating on your big day.
-Though these responsibilities may be smaller, they’re just as equally important to consider when it comes to your wedding planning process.
+In addition to wedding party roles, it’s also important to note the positions of those that will be participating on the actual day of the ceremony.
+Though these responsibilities may be smaller, they’re equally important to consider when it comes to the planning process.

-A small, yet charming role when it comes to your wedding party.
 While not all couples have a flower girl, this position is typically taken by a little one that ranges between the ages of 3 to 8.
-They have the role of scattering flowers along the aisle way, just before the bride walks down to the altar.
-Flower girls typically mark their role the day of the wedding by wearing a flower headdress or crown.
+They have the charming role of scattering flower petals along the aisle way, just before the bride walks down to the altar.
+Flower girls typically wear flower headdresses or crowns.

-Typically a younger boy or girl from the ages of 4 through 8 hold the position of ring bearer.
+Typically a younger boy or girl between the ages of 4 to 8 holds the position of ring bearer.
 They’re in charge of walking down the aisle before the flower girl and carrying a small decorative pillow with two wedding bands tied to it.
 If you’re concerned that they might get lost, consider giving the little one fake bands just in case.

-The Parents Of The Bride & Groom and Their Roles
+The Parents Of The Couple and Their Roles

-While the role of your wedding party takes over most of the responsibilities of planning and delegating, the role of the parents of the bride and groom are just as important to note.
-They’ll be your backbone during the process and each have their own important role when it comes to your wedding planning process and day.
+While the wedding party may take over most of the responsibilities of planning and delegating, the role of the parents of the bride and groom are just as important.
+They’ll be your backbone throughout and each have their own important role when it comes to the planning process.

 Father and Mother of the Bride

 Needless to say, the Father and Mother of Bride have an important role.
 Traditionally, the bride’s parents pay for the bulk of the wedding.
 However, over the years, cost is typically covered between both families or even by the couple themselves.
 The mother of the bride typically spends the beginning of the day helping the bride get ready and making sure the gown fits perfectly.
 The father of the bride has the important role of walking the bride down the aisle and participating in the traditional father-daughter dance.